 In this program, students have organized successfully for:

-- Free condoms on campus
+- Free condom and menstrual hygiene dispensers on campus

-- Gender neutral housing at their universities
+- Gender neutral housing and restrooms at their schools

 - Organizing a campaign for change at your school and/or community